ptupitsyn/ptupitsyn.github.io/_posts/2026-01-29-GridGain-Continuous-Query-Chat.md

 # How It Works

-[Continuous Query](https://www.gridgain.com/docs/gridgain9/latest/developers-guide/continuous-queries) is at the heart of this app.
+[Continuous Query](https://www.gridgain.com/docs/gridgain9/latest/developers-guide/continuous-queries) is at the heart of this app:
+* Guarantees exactly-once delivery of change events.
+* Can return previous events (show chat history on startup).
-`QueryContinuouslyAsync` returns an `IAsyncEnumerable` of change events happening in the table.

-`IAsyncEnumerable` is one of my favorite abstractions.
+`QueryContinuouslyAsync` returns an `IAsyncEnumerable` of change events happening in the table. `IAsyncEnumerable` is one of my favorite abstractions.
 It is so simple and powerful:
 * Clean and easy to use.
 * Non-blocking.
 * Natural cancellation (`break`).